formamail/sdk-node/CONTRIBUTING.md

 ### npm publish fails with 403

 - Ensure you're logged in: `npm whoami`
-- Ensure you have publish access to `@formamail` org
+- Ensure you have publish access to `forma-mail` org
 - Ensure 2FA is enabled and you're providing the OTP

 ### Build fails